a-lang/LINEBot/README.md

 > NOTE:
 >
 > - The userId is different from LINE ID found on LINE.
-> - To send a LINE message to someone's LINE account, the info of his userId is MUST to the LINE Messaging API.
+> - To send a LINE message to someone's LINE account, the userId info of the recipient is MUST to the LINE Messaging API.

 ### What's the userId?